Bhojpuri literature: Novels

 Purvi Ke Dhah, written by Jauhar Safiavadi, is the first Bhojpuri novel to be published by National Book Trust.
 It was launched by prominent Hindi critic Namvar Singh at Chhapra.

+Stories

+After Jehal ke Sanadi, Vindhyachal Prasad Gupt wrote Kehu Se Kahab Mat (Transl.: Don't tell anyone) in the same year.
+This was a patriotic story.
+Some other notable stories written in this period are navratan (by Narmadedeshwat Sahay), hōṛ (by Vrindavan Bihari).
+Machhari written by Rameshwar Singh Kashyap deals with Female Sexuality.

 Notable works

 Here is list of some literary works in Bhojpuri Language: